Installing and Configuring PHP

 sudo systemctl restart apache2

-We can check its status and see if there are any errors:
+After we restart Apache, we need to check its status and see if there are any errors in the log output:

 systemctl status apache2